 Individuals who are called into Christian ministry are called to continually pursue their own spiritual growth so that their ongoing study, prayer, and experience contributes to their ministry to others.
 Each student must examine his or her own ways of providing for this growth.
 We expect students to participate in corporate and individual, inward and outward, Christian disciplines and service.
 Their choices will vary depending on individual maturity in Christ, the call of God in their lives, their church fellowship, and expectations of the seminary for the development of ministering persons.

 Reflecting on these goals as well as goals of their own, students should plan, semester by semester, how they will attend to these priorities and seek to be accountable for their intentions.
-Many opportunities are available to students for spiritual formation, although not all of these are offered on all campuses:
+Many opportunities are available to students for spiritual formation.
+They include:

-- Chapel programs with an emphasis on worship and becoming a whole and holy community
+- Chapel programs with emphasis on worship and becoming a whole, holy community, praise, or scriptural challenge

 - Retreats for the whole seminary community, for couples, and for singles